top of page

 Curing genetic disease and advancing our understanding of genomics requires the ability to modify the cellular genomes precisely.
 We develop and deploy precise editing technology using a bacterial reverse transcriptase known as the retron to produce editing donors for recombineering in prokaryotes and CRISPR-based genome editing in eukaryotes.

-Schubert et al. PNAS (2021); Lopez et al. Nature Chemical Biology (2021); Fishman, Crawford, Bhattarai-Kline et al. bioRxiv (2023); González-Delgado, Lopez et al. bioRxiv (2023)
+Schubert et al. PNAS (2021); Lopez et al. Nature Chemical Biology (2021); Fishman, Crawford, Bhattarai-Kline et al. bioRxiv (2023); González-Delgado, Lopez et al. Nature Chemical Biology (2024)

 Asset 1_4x.png